psperkins/mystic-tape-deck/wp-content/plugins/featured-images-for-rss-feeds/readme.txt

 4. A sad example of a plain RSS feed with no images, because they aren't using this plugin.
 Don't have sad RSS feeds, use this plugin!

 == Changelog ==

+= 1.5.1 =
+* Added: Add option to make the prepended image clickable, props to @crzyhrse for the suggestion.
+* Updated: Revised our support link, free and premium support now provided via https://support.5starplugins.com/

+= 1.5 =
+* Fixed: (Premium update only) Various feed XML validation improvements and fixes.
+* Updated: Freemius SDK updated to the latest version

+= 1.4.9 =
+* Fixed: (Premium update only) Various feed XML validation improvements and fixes.

 = 1.4.8 =
 * Fixed: Various feed XML validation improvements and fixes.